Ultralight-Elements/slush-ultralight/README.md

     ```

-* To set up local testing against saucelabs, you can use
+* To set up local testing with saucelabs, you can use
     ```sh
 $ slush ultralight:setup-sauce
     ```